hitoshi-watase/sercrod/docs/reference/directives/include.md

 - First, `*template` or `n-template` on elements is processed and registered.
 - Then, for each node with `*include` or `n-include`:
-  1. Nablla resolves the template name.
+  1. Sercrod resolves the template name.
   2. If successful, it sets `node.innerHTML` to the template prototype’s `innerHTML`.
   3. It removes `*include` / `n-include` from the rendered element.
-- After that, Nablla proceeds to render the children, which now consist of the included content.
+- After that, Sercrod proceeds to render the children, which now consist of the included content.

 Important: